 Class I Shares

 Shareholder Fees

 (fees paid directly from your investment)

 Maximum sales charge (load) imposed on purchases (as a percentage of offering price) None

 Maximum deferred sales charge (load) None

-Redemption fee if redeemed within 90 days of purchase (as a percentage of amount redeemed) 2.00%
+Redemption fee if redeemed within 90 days of purchase (as a percentage of

+amount redeemed) 2.00%

 Wire fee \$20

 Overnight check delivery fee \$25

 Retirement account fees (annual maintenance fee) \$15

 Annual Fund Operating Expenses

 (expenses that you pay each year as a percentage of the value of your investment)

 Management fees 1.00%

 Distribution and service (Rule 12b-1) fees None

-Other expenses 0.47%
+Other expenses 0.46%

 Shareholder service fee 0.09%

+Tax reclaim fees 0.01%

-All other expenses 0.38%
+All other expenses 0.36%

-Total annual fund operating expenses 1.47%
+Total annual fund operating expenses 1.46%

-Fees waived and/or expenses reimbursed (0.37)%
+Fees waived and/or expenses reimbursed 1 (0.35)%

-Total annual fund operating expenses after waiving fees and/or reimbursing
+Total annual fund operating expenses after waiving fees and/or reimbursing expenses 1 1.11%

-expenses 1.10%

-1.10%

 The Fund's advisor has contractually agreed to waive its fees and/or pay for operating expenses of the Fund to ensure that total annual fund operating expenses (excluding any taxes, leverage interest, brokerage commissions, dividend and interest expenses on short sales, acquired fund fees and expenses (as determined in accordance with SEC Form N-1A), professional fees related to services for the collection of foreign tax reclaims, expenses incurred in connection with any merger or reorganization, and extraordinary expenses such as litigation expenses) do not exceed 1.10% of the Fund's average daily net assets.
-This agreement is in effect through March 31, 2025, and it may be terminated before that date only by the Trust's Board of Trustees.
+This agreement is in effect through March 31, 2026, and it may be terminated before that date only by the Trust's Board of Trustees.
 The Fund's advisor is permitted to seek reimbursement from the Fund, subject to certain limitations, of fees waived or payments made to the Fund for a period ending three full fiscal years after the date of the waiver or payment.
-This reimbursement may be requested from the Fund if the reimbursement will not cause the Fund's annual expense ratio to exceed the lesser of (a) the expense limitation in effect at the time of the reimbursement.
+This reimbursement may be requested from the Fund if the reimbursement will not cause the Fund's annual expense ratio to exceed the lesser of (a) the expense limitation in effect at the time such fees were waived or payments made, or (b) the expense limitation in effect at the time of the reimbursement.